Eonloop/eonloop/README.md

 ## Welcome!
 I'm Ian 🧑‍🌾 🌄 💾 📖

-A Computer Science student at CU Boulder with a passion for building the bridge between software development and IT operations.
-As an aspiring DevOps Engineer, I spend my time automating infrastructure, securing systems, and tinkering in my homelab.
-This GitHub is my workshop where I document my projects and learning journey in Computer Science and IaC.
+An IT Knowledge Manager and Computer Science student at CU Boulder with a passion for building the bridge between software development and IT operations.
 ---

 ## 🧠 My Current Focus